 - Let us know if you hold an event, and we can help promote it

-- Please document your event and share any images, text etc with us via Twitter or Instagram @lostspeciesday, or email us at email@example.com
+- Document your event and share any images, text etc with us via Twitter or Instagram @lostspeciesday, or email us at email@example.com.
+Use the hashtag #lostspeciesday

 - We also welcome blog posts for this website.